build-on-aws/content/tutorials/managing-high-volume-batch-sqs-eks/index.md

 Building on the Amazon EKS cluster from part 1 of our series, this tutorial dives into the deployment of batch jobs and job queues.
 Included in the cluster configuration for the previous tutorial is the installation of the [EFS CSI Driver Add-On](https://docs.aws.amazon.com/eks/latest/userguide/eks-add-ons.html#workloads-add-ons-available-eks), [IAM Role for Service Account (IRSA) for the EFS CSI Driver](https://docs.aws.amazon.com/eks/latest/userguide/efs-csi.html#efs-create-iam-resources), and an [OpenID Connect (OIDC) endpoint](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html).
 For part one of this series, see [Building an Amazon EKS Cluster Preconfigured to Run Compute-Intensive Batch Processes](#).
 In addition, to complete the last half of this tutorial enabling data persistence, you’ll need the EFS CSI Driver Add-On setup on your cluster.
 For instructions,  see [Designing Scalable and Versatile Storage Solutions on Amazon EKS with the Amazon EFS CSI](#).

-You'll integrate Amazon SQS with your Amazon EKS cluster, build a batch processing application, containerize the application and deploy to Amazon ECR, then use an Amazon SQS job queue to run your batch tasks.
+You'll also integrate Amazon SQS with your Amazon EKS cluster, build a batch processing application, containerize the application and deploy to Amazon ECR, then use an Amazon SQS job queue to run your batch tasks.
+In the second half, we'll shift gears to the EFS CSI Driver, which allows us to keep our data intact across multiple nodes while running batch workloads.

 ## Prerequisites
 Before you begin this tutorial, you need to: